+CLS LC Minimum number of shareholders 2 1

 CLS LC

-Minimum number of shareholders 2 1

 Maximum number of shareholders No limit No limit

 Shareholders who are domiciled Taiwanese No requirement No requirement

 nationals

 Limitation on foreign ownership No limit No limit

 Minimum capital requirement

 - General See note below See note below

 - Special industry Depends Depends

 Minimum number: of directors 3 1 (not exceeding 3)

 : of supervisors 1 not required

 Note: There is no minimum capital requirement in most cases.
 However, the amount of paid-in capital needs to be sufficient to cover company setup costs.
-A newly-established company seeking to sponsor a foreigner for a work permit will need NTD5 million in paid-in capital.